 “We use 356-T6 aluminum for all of our cast wheels,” said Joe Podlovits of The Wheel Group, Mayhem’s parent company.
 “It’s a resilient alloy with excellent mechanical and thermal properties and is also the most widely used alloy for one-piece cast-aluminum wheels.”

-These wheels were a 20×9 size and came in a scintillating gloss black finish.
+These wheels are a 20×9 size and came in a scintillating gloss black finish.
 Machined edges on the spokes gave the wheels an extra bit of shine that would show off when the install was complete.

 As for the tires, we were excited to see how they performed.
-These were Toyo’s Open Country A/T IIs (PN 351510), storied all-terrains that have been around for years and years.
+These are Toyo’s Open Country A/T IIs (PN 351510), storied all-terrains that have been around for years.
 In fact, yours truly runs these same tires on his humble 2001 Ford Explorer.
 The tires boast a high degree of off-road traction thanks to an aggressive sidewall, stone-ejecting blocks, and a wear-resistant tread compound.
 What’s more, the tires are equipped to deal with snow due to polygonal tread blocks and zig-zagging sipes.

-“The Open Country A/T II was developed to provide excellent on and off-road traction in all-terrains,” said Toyo’s Todd Bergeson.
+“The Open Country A/T II was developed to provide excellent on and off-road traction in all terrains,” said Toyo’s Todd Bergeson.
 “This ‘Jack-of-all-trades’ tire offers a very aggressive appearance and impressive wear life.”

 It’s good to have tires like this on any truck, especially a 4×4 like our Duramax.
 There may be situations when the driver feels like taking the road less traveled, or a snow-laden path to a destination requires something more grippy than a bog-standard highway or touring tire.